 Postive Experience!
-If at anytime you are not satisfied with Avalon Sunset’s 100% Pure Beeswax Candles, please we want to hear from you as we do not want your last impression of our candles or our service not to be a good one!
+If at anytime you are not satisfied with The Kelowna Candle Factory’s products, please we want to hear from you as we do not want your last impression of our candles or our service not to be a good one!
 We will make it right, we appreciate all feedback and we will use your experience to make the changes to improve and we will send you a replacement or a gift candle in return for your feedback!

 History of Candles

 The history of candles is very long, archaeologists say the first candles appeared 5000 years ago (3000 BC) in Egypt and Crete.
 The first candles were made from animal (sheep and cattle) fat.
 The torch was another variant of candle used especially for lighting bigger places, torches were usually used outdoors because of the smoke they released.
 The first that introduced the wick in the history of candles were the Romans who used them in places of worship and for traveling at night.

 What was the evolution in the history of candles during the ages?

 The introduction of beeswax in the history of candles was in the Middle Ages, this wax was extremely expensive and only the rich could afford it, the new advantage that beeswax brought was that the candle burned very cleanly when compared to tallow candles.
 This new candles were preferred by the church that quickly adopted them and they are still used today.
 When the first colonials settled in America they found by accident that boiling grayish green berries resulted in a kind of wax that is similar to beeswax and doesn’t smell when it burns.
 This new opportunity didn’t have the effect everyone hoped for because the process was very long and expensive, so this just remains as a step in the history of candles.